jarekbryk/careerslinks/README.md

 –	[The Huddersfield Undergraduate Programme](https://students.hud.ac.uk/careers/jobsandprofessionalexperience/workexperience/undergraduateinternships/).

+–	[Bionow jobs](https://bionow.co.uk/jobs) "Bionow supports business growth, competitiveness and innovation within the biomedical and life science sectors across Northern England."
+University of Huddersfield is a member of this organisation and therefore has access to its regional (and beyond) job offers.

 –	Annual HUBS Careers Day for biology and chemistry, typically in April.

 –	Annual seminar on “How to be(come) an academic” run by [Dr Nathan Patmore](https://pure.hud.ac.uk/en/persons/nathan-patmore) from the Department of Chemistry (but applicable to all life sciences' students and highly recommended for the final year undergraduates and PhD students).